bvjsciencecentre/bvjsciencecentre.github.io/_posts/2022-08-10-fintech-and-blockchain-technology-for-the-common-man.md

 #event information
 title: "Workshop on FinTech and Blockchain Technology for the Common Man"
+organiser-name: "BVJ Science Centre in colloboration with Karnataka Science and Technology Academy"
 date: 2022-08-10
 start_time: "10:30 AM"
 end_time: "04:30 PM"